plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 ### Boons

 When a **Boon Discovery** appears in a Challenge, the [Adventurer](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)s facing the Challenge gain a minor benefit.
 Anybody in the group can suggest a minor benefit; however, the [Guide](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#guide) has final say in what minor benefit the group receives.
-This card cannot be added to a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)'s Discard during a Discovery.
+This card cannot be added to a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)'s Discard when Discovering.

 Some example minor benefits include:
 - Lose a Doubt or Injury;